KTheXIII/app-controlled-drone/server_client/README.md

 To run the server you would need to install Python 3.6.
 This can be found at [python.org](https://www.python.org/).

 #### Drone client
+The `drone_client.py` can be use with the Pixhawk flight contoller or in a simulated environment dronekit.
+To use the `drone_client.py` with the Pixhawk followed [these](http://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html) guides on how to wire the Pixhawk with Raspberry Pi.

-For drone client you would need to follow these instructions
+To use the drone client you would need to follow these [instructions]().

 First install raspbian on Raspberry Pi.
 Found at [raspberrypi.org](https://www.raspberrypi.org/) in the downloads